vsmahankali/oicGen3CICD/README.md

 # oicGen3CICD
-CI/CD Shell Scripts for Integration Cloud 3 automated Deployment
+With OIC Gen 3 becoming the new norm, CI CD automated deployments are most in need of the hour Here is some of my contribution that may help developers to make it easer CI/CD Shell Scripts for Integration Cloud 3 Automated Deployment